Keeping Your Dog Safe

 Secure your extending lead

 If you use an extending or retractable lead, secure it to your wrist.
 Something as simple as a circle of spare fabric can be secured through the handle and onto your wrist.
-If it’s a bright colour and visible, this alone could be enough to deter someone watching out for easy dog thefts.
+If it’s a bright colour and visible, this alone could be enough to deter someone from watching out for easy dog thefts.
 It also means if you trip over or accidentally let go of the lead, your dog isn’t going to get away.

 Off lead dog walking safety